nakul-shahdadpuri/narknet/README.md

 6. **Requests --2.23.0**

 ## Setup:
-1. Set up an anaconda environment, 'https://docs.anaconda.com/anaconda/install/linux/'
-2. sudo apt install axel (For debian based distros)
-3. After set up of conda environment, install opencv2 and pandas.
-4. **conda install -c menpo opencv (For opencv)**
+1. **conda install -c menpo opencv (For opencv)**
-5. **conda install pandas (For Pandas)**
+2. **conda install pandas (For Pandas)**
+3. It is advisable to use a beefy computer for this porject.
+It will help you in computing the results faster.

 ## Installation